asniv/team-u03/README.md

 * Plotly
 * Sklearn

-The main objective of our program is to observe trends in COVID vaccine administration/efficiency and predict vaccination rates of future months.
+The main objective of our program is to observe trends of COVID vaccine efficiency in the US, where efficiency is the percentage of shipped vaccines that have been administered.
+We will then use these trends to predict the efficiency of future months.

-To run our program, take these steps:
+To run our program:
-1. Open the 'Vaccine' folder above.
+1. Open the 'Vaccine' folder in the repoisitory above.
 2. Open the 'Notebooks' folder.
-3. Run the ### file.
+3. Run ### file.

 From here, you will be able to observe various vaccination trends.

 * Model 1: The user will input a singluar state and observe the share of doses used over time.
-* Model 2: The user will have also have the option to input multiple states in order to compare trends administered doses between various locations.
+* Model 2: The user will have also have the option to input multiple states in order to compare vaciination trends between various locations.
-* Model 3: A side by side visual for administered doses and vaccination rate of selected states.
+* Model 3: A side by side visual for vaccine efficency and vaccination rate of selected states.

 Our program will then analyze these trends with a Linear Regression model and predict vacination rates in the future.
 All results are displayed on interactive plots!